GarvinH/Memo-io/README.md

 * [ReactJS](https://reactjs.org/docs/getting-started.html) - The JavaScript library used
 * [ReactRnD](https://github.com/bokuweb/react-rnd) - React component that is resizable and draggable
 * [Focus Trap React](https://github.com/davidtheclark/focus-trap-react) - React component that traps focus for keyboard navigation
-* [Redux](https://redux.js.org/introduction/getting-started) - JavaScript state container (implemented only in the reduxify branch)
+* [Redux](https://redux.js.org/introduction/getting-started) - JavaScript state container (implemented only in the reduxify branch, and will no longer be updated)
+* [Heroku](https://www.heroku.com/what) - Hosts the server to this webapp!
+* [MongoDB](https://www.mongodb.com/what-is-mongodb) - Stores all the data to this webapp!
+* [Mongoose](https://mongoosejs.com/docs/guide.html) - Makes using MongoDB that much easier
+* [PassportJS](http://www.passportjs.org/) - Handles login, registration, and logout
+* [aes256](https://www.npmjs.com/package/aes256) - Encrypts and decrypts all notes stored

 ## Authors